AlbertaSat/ex2_ground_station_website/CONTRIBUTING.md

 **To start the app in development mode:** `flask run` or `python3 run.py`, then open it in your browser (typically http://127.0.0.1:5000/)

 **To run all of the unit tests for the app:** `python3 manage.py test`

+## Extending The Comm Module
+The comm module is the main point of interaction between the groundstation application and the satellite.
+It acts a client to both, and interprets commands sent from the operator to the satellite, and also interprets telemetry sent from the satellite.
+To extend the comm module, there are 3 files of interest in the root directory of the project:

+**comm.py**
+Acts a loop for constantly checking commands sent by an operator in the communications table, and sending them to a socket.
+If no function is defined for that command, the command string will be sent by default.

+**gs_commands.py**
+Additional functionality for commands can be implemented here.
+The return value is what is to be sent, or None if nothing is to be sent.
+Defined functions must be added to the gs_commands dictionary, with the command string as the key, and the function as the value, in order for comm.py to interpret commands properly.
+Handling satellite responses is also implemented here, through the function handle_response().
+By default the satellite response is posted to the communication table.

+**automation.py**
+Automation.py is the script ran at the time of the passover.
+It first reads from **automation.txt**, a file with commands seperated by newlines.
+The commands in automation.txt will be posted to the communications table, and sent to the satellite automatically.

+The script then loads the next passover time, and utlizes the linux `at` program to schedule the next time automation will run.